Article

 Stakeholders and customers are distinct groups.
 Stakeholders have a broader interest in the overall success of a product, while customers are primarily focused on obtaining value from a product.

-A product owner must communicate regularly with stakeholders, then coordinate with the development team to ensure that everyone is working toward the same goals.
+A product owner must communicate regularly with stakeholders, then coordinate with the development team to ensure that everyone is working toward the same product goals.

 3. Manage and prioritize the team backlog